tytydraco/yessleep/out/Echos_in_the_Gorge.md

 I turned my attention back to Vicky

-\*“\*What the fuck?!”
+“What the fuck?!”
 Garret shouted from somewhere outside the camp.

 ***BANG BANG.***